 Natural hot springs are in other sections of Armenia (e.g., Jermuk, Arzni), which you can visit on day trips for therapeutic benefits.

-MORE and more yoga studio apartments in Yerevan present drop-in classes.
+AN increasing number of yoga studios in Yerevan present drop-in classes.
 Retreats are more prevalent in scenic rural areas.

 Traditional herbal remedies continue use in Armenia, often passed down through generations.
 Some locals might share insights.

-Numerous high-luxury hotels in Yerevan offer day passes to their outdoor pools over the summer, a refreshing escape from the heat.
+Numerous high-end hotels in Yerevan offer day passes to their outdoor pools during the summer months, an escape that refreshes you from the heat.

 Yerevan Aqua Features of the park water slides and pools, a choice for family fun and relaxation on hot days.